 3. Maximize your inventory and user reach via a creative asset mix!

 If you don’t have any creative assets specified (apart from the mandatory text lines), Google will automatically select videos or images from your Google Play Store and Apple App Store listing.
-However, we can supply Google with multiple lines of text (use context and search relevant terms!) and other mixed media assets such as videos (hosted on YouTube) or images.
-Google then creates multiple ad combinations from your media inventory and displays them to figure out which combinations are most successful.
+However, we can supply Google with multiple lines of text.
+And other mixed media assets such as videos (hosted on YouTube) or images.
+Google then creates multiple ad combinations from your media inventory.
+And then displays them to figure out which combinations are most successful.

 4. How to structure your headlines and descriptions?

 - Also important that when space permits, always use punctuation.
-NO exclamation marks!
+Nn exclamation marks!

 - Re-use your content and information from the description section.